NizamuddinMandekar/ImageDetector-Real-vs-AI-Generated/README.md

 Broader Application: Extend capabilities to detect other AI-generated content.

 Ethical and Legal Considerations: Research ethical and legal implications of AI-generated content detection.

-## Submission to Discover Artificial Intelligence
-This research has been submitted to the journal Discover Artificial Intelligence through Springer Nature, highlighting its significance and contribution to the field of AI.

 ## References
 Goodfellow, Ian, et al. "Generative adversarial nets."
 Advances in neural information processing systems 27 (2014).